YangJingyuan99/shieldreduce/SimpleExperiments.md

 $ bash ./ServerScript/exp1/exp1.sh docker
 ```

-After finish, you can get the data from the terminal:
+Once completed, you can get the data from the terminal:
 ```
 # 'a07' means the result of alpha=0.7
 ------------------------